-There has been no increase or decrease in the land area of Palm Beach since the last Evaluation and Appraisal Report (EAR).
-There are no agricultural, industrial, or mobile home uses in the Town.
-Additionally, there are also no rivers, bays, freshwater lakes, harbors, waterwells, cones of influence, or economically feasible mineral deposits.
+The Town encompasses approximately 2,509 acres, including street rights of way.
+Table I-2 summarizes existing land uses in the Town as of April 2017 by general range of density and intensity of use which remains unchanged since the last Evaluation and Appraisal Report.
+There are no agricultural, industrial, or mobile home uses in the Town; there are also no rivers, bays, fresh water lakes, harbors, waterwells, cones of influence, or economically feasible mineral deposits.

-Residential is the predominant land use within the Town, accounting for 6070% of all land area.
-The majority of single-family units are located in the north and south-central portions of the Town.
+Residential is the predominant land use within the Town, accounting for 60% of all land area.
+The majority of single family units are located in the north and south central portions of the Town.
 In contrast, most multi-family dwellings are located in the southernmost part of Town, south of Sloan's Curve, and were developed beginning in the 1960's.
-Because of the high cost of land, and the fact that Palm Beach is in the coastal hurricane vulnerability zone, there are no mobile homes in the Town.
+Because of the high cost of land, and the fact that Palm Beach is located in the coastal hurricane vulnerability zone, there are no mobile homes in the Town.